ronioncloud/ArkaneDev-WinPass11/README.md

 **Join us on Discord**: https://discord.gg/bD2TMR8t29

 🔑 [WinPass11](https://github.com/project-winpass11) Guided Installer is a tool for installing Windows 11 on unsupported hardware through a walkthrough process.
 Our goal is for the end-user to easily run a single executable and have access to Windows 11 through the dev channel with no worries about your unsupported hardware.
-This program will support bypassing unsupported processors, the TPM 2.0 requirement, the secure boot check and hopefully more!
+This program will supports bypassing all of the Windows 11 requirements!

 ## Installation
 * Download the [latest release](https://github.com/project-winpass11/WinPass11.GuidedInstaller/releases).
-* Unzip the `{Version}_Release.zip` or `{Version}_Debug.zip` archives in file in file explorer.
-(This depends if you want debug points or not)
+* Unzip the `WinPass11.GuidedInstaller_{version}.exe` archives in file in file explorer.
-* Execute the program named: `WinPass11.GuidedInstall.exe` as administrator.
-(You should be asked by UAC to elevate permission)
+* Execute the program named: `WinPass11.GuidedInstall.exe`.
+You should be asked by UAC to run as administrator, if not re-run as administrator.

 ## Contributing
 When your machine is ready for development, take a look at CONTRIBUTING.md to see how to get your changes merged in.